chris-tse/CS4173-Lab5/README.md

 ## Task 5: Modifying the Victim’s Profile

-In addition to adding himself as a friend, Samy can also use cross-site scripting attack in order to modify the user's
+In addition to adding himself as a friend, Samy can also use cross-site scripting attack in order to modify a user's profile.
+Again, by taking the CSRF tokens and their guid, Samy can make a malicious POST request once he knows the structure of the request.
+This can be done by inspecting the contents of the request with HTTP Header Live.
+The following script will change the profile of anyone visiting Samy's profile to say "Samy is my hero":

 ```html
 <script type="text/javascript">